-When this switch is set to true Nextcloud will not verify whether the configuration is writable.
-However, it will not be possible to configure all options via the Web interface.
-Furthermore, when updating Nextcloud it is required to make the configuration file writable again for the update process.
+When this switch is set to true, writing to the config file will be forbidden.
+Therefore, it will not be possible to configure all options via the Web interface.
+Furthermore, when updating Nextcloud it is required to make the configuration file writable again and to set this switch to false for the update process.